noneback/noneback/README.md

     | (__| | (_| | (_) |
      \___|_|\__,_|\___/

-- Want to play guitar.

-- Love Windows with steam and WSL.
+- Use Windows with Steam and WSL.

-- Previous intern in alibaba, bytedance, and GSOC 2022
+- Previous intern in Aliyun, Bytedance, and GSOC 2022

 - Work in the Aliyun Database Sector, focusing on Cloud DB fundamentals (Observability, Serverless, Anamoly Dection, Anamoly-Oriented Schedule)